Three Good Things: A Psychology Exercise Proven To Increase Happiness

 “Three Good Things” is one of the most well-known positive psychology exercises to increase well-being.
 It is so simple and yet research has shown it works.
-(For more Positive Psychology Tips in Self Care Download my Self Care Guide).

 There is a short and a long term way of doing the exercise.